 Grandma’s Corn Muffins

-I love, love, love freshly-baked corn muffins.
+The Backstory: I love, love, love freshly-baked corn muffins.
 That is, I love freshly-baked good corn muffins.
 You know the ones: muffins that are moist, slightly sweet, and have a little bit of crunch on top.
 The problem with so many commercial corn muffins (and other varieties) these days is that they are loaded–and I mean loaded–with sugar and artificial flavors and preservatives.
 By the time you’re done eating one, you need a nap.
 And muffins are supposed to be breakfast food!
+More of the Backstory after the recipe…

 - 2 cups all-purpose flour